These caramel popcorn balls are made in the microwave in just 15 minutes! Covered in sweet, gooey caramel and perfectly chewy and crunchy.

 - Makes a great gift.
 Homemade gifts are always better in my opinion.
 Simply wrap in gift wrap, tie with a bow and add a gift tag!

-These popcorn balls taste delicious as-is, but feel free to add in extras if desired.
-You could even drizzle the tops with melted chocolate.
+These popcorn balls taste delicious as-is but feel free to add in extras if desired.
+You could even drizzle the tops with melted chocolate or use food coloring to dye the popcorn balls fun colors.
 Such a fun way to make these treats a little more festive around the holidays!

 - Chopped nuts